Gojibodev/dataSerpent/Readme.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.
 Make sure to update tests as appropriate.

+## Changelog
+- v 0.1 : Added SHOW to see all DBs
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)